IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 The ArtifactoryHelpers allow you to upload and download packages from Artifactory.
 The ArtifactoryHelpers are a very simple implementation sufficient for a show case, we recommend to rather use the Artifactory Publishers which are available by your CI pipeline coordinator.

 ## Prerequisites
-'PackageBuildOutputs.groovy' is a sample of an post-build sample and relies on the a DBB Build Report as an input .
+`PackageBuildOutputs.groovy` is a sample of an post-build sample and relies on the a DBB Build Report as an input .

 ## Package Build Outputs

 ### Packaging

-1. After a successful DBB build, 'PackageBuildOutputs.groovy' reads the build report and retrieves all outputs from the build report.
+1. After a successful DBB build, `PackageBuildOutputs.groovy` reads the build report and retrieves all outputs from the build report.
 It excludes outputs without a `deployType` as well as those labeled `ZUNIT-TESTCASE`
 2. It then invokes CopyToHFS to copy the outputs from the libraries to a temporary directory on zFS.
 Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS
 3. It packages these load files into a tar file, and adds the BuildReport.json to it.